joshua-poon/poonos/pages/opinion.md

 permalink: /opinion/
 ---

-Opinion pieces written by Yours Truly.
+Opinion pieces written by yours truly.
 Views expressed here at not necessarily held by me still, nor necessarily well researched or evidence-based.

 <ul class="post-list">
     {%- for post in site.categories.opinion -%}